survivejs/react-book/manuscript/07_implementing_dnd.md

 ```

 After this change the application should look exactly the same as before.
 We are now ready to add some sweet functionality to it.

+T> Back-ends allow us to customize React DnD behavior.
+For instance we can add [support for touch](https://github.com/gaearon/react-dnd/pull/240) to our application using one.
+There's also a testing specific one available.

 ## Preparing Notes to Be Sorted